 This is an older thread, you may not receive a response, and could

 be reviving an old thread.
 Please consider creating a new thread.

 Rimfire Central Firearm Forum

-A forum community dedicated to Rimfire Central Firearm owners and enthusiasts.
-Come join the discussion about optics, ammo, gunsmithing, styles, reviews, hunting, accessories, classifieds, and more!
+A family friendly forum community dedicated to rimfire firearm owners and enthusiasts.
+Come join the discussion of all manner of rimfire pistols, rifles, optics, ammo, gunsmithing, customization, reviews, hunting, accessories, classifieds, and more!